snomsionius/Final-Fantasy-14-online-JumboCactpot-Helper-Ver.-1.0.4/README.md

 Your PC might give you a warning that your PC got protected from a virus or smth.
 Click on show more,proceed anyways if you trust me.

+Version 2 is in developement.

+Known bugs:
+-Sometimes there are some wrong numbers (numbers consisting of 2 numbers e.g. 10 / 11 ....) getting displayed.